 What My Clients Value

-My clients care about quality—the quality of life for their families, the quality of their food, their community, their home surroundings, and the ways they give back to the world.
-They value timeless design, whether contemporary, transitional, or California traditional.
+My clients care about quality—the quality of life for their families, the quality of their food, their community, their home surroundings.
+They are looking for a collaborative experience.
+They value timeless design, whether contemporary or transitional.
 My clients lead busy lives—they want their home to be inviting, practical yet welcoming.
 They need their home to nourish their lives.

 MY HISTORY IN DESIGN

 I’ve been in the fine art and design world all my adult life.
-At Smith College and UC Berkeley, I studied Art History where I gained a deep understanding of the evolution of beauty in art, architecture and furniture.
+At Smith College and UC Berkeley, I studied Art History and gained a deep understanding of the evolution of beauty in European and Oriental art, architecture and furniture.
 Travels in Andalucía, India and the Middle East increased my passion for exquisite handwoven textiles and rugs—experiences that would inspire me later as a textile designer.

 My first jobs were in high-end interior design showrooms and at the Store Planning and Design Dept. of Macy’s.
 Wanting to go deeper into design, I was honored when the fabled Rudolf Schaeffer offered me a full scholarship to his San Francisco design school.
 Mr. Schaeffer taught “pure design”.
 He believed a designer should be able to design a room, a piece of fabric, a perfect floral arrangement or an airplane!
 He taught that good design is based on universal principles of truth, harmony, beauty, and functionality—and that design should be accessible to everyone regardless of age or income.